 This first phase is open to all rural communities.
-In general, rural communities are defined as having less than 50,000 people.
+Rural communities are defined as having less than 50,000 people.
 The goal of the education phase is to help rural communities understand all of the economic development tools available to them.
 Courses will be continually adapting to the economic needs of Colorado’s rural communities.

 Community leaders will need to register in the OEDIT Learning Management System.
-After registering, you will have a group meeting with leaders from other communities hosted by a rural opportunity representative.
+After registering, a Rural Opportunity Representative will contact you.
+You will have a group meeting with leaders from other communities hosted by a rural opportunity representative.
 In this meeting, you will begin the process of identifying your community's needs and creating a plan of success.
 The rural representative you work with in this phase will be your primary point of contact throughout the program.

-As you complete courses, your community will receive certifications that will allow you to move onto more advanced courses.
-You’ll then be invited by your rural opportunity representative to apply for the second phase of the program.
+As you complete courses, your community will receive certifications.
+These certifications allow you to move onto more advanced courses.
+As you near the completion of Phrase 1, your rural opportunity representative will invite you to apply for the Phase 2 of the program.

-We will create new courses on a quarterly basis to provide relevant content to our rural communities.
+We create new courses on a quarterly basis to provide relevant content for our rural communities.
 Guidance will be provided by your rural opportunity representative to ensure the best possible engagement experience and help you choose the most relevant coursework for your community’s success.